LeaDalibard/angular-workshop/README.md

 ![pros,cons](/pros-cons.png)

 5. Add 2 methods `onClickAddPros()` and `onClickAddCons()` to make the button dynamic so that when you click on Pros, you increase advantage counter and on Cons disadvantages counter.

 **Tips** :
 - Use [Event binding] (https://angular.io/guide/event-binding)

+### Make a form where you can add your famous people :

+1. Create a new Component AddPeopleComponent.
+2. In the template, create a form with inputs First name, Last Name and description.